Mullen Automotive Inc. (MULN) Shares Down Despite Recent Market Volatility

-Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has decreased by -4.69 compared to its previous closing price of 0.24. however, the company has experienced a -20.61% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 10/19/22 that Mullen Automotive Stock Climbs After Electric Last Mile Bankruptcy Deal
+Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has decreased by -3.97 compared to its previous closing price of 0.23.
+Despite this, the company has experienced a -12.83% fall in its stock price over the last five trading sessions.

-Moreover, the 36-month beta value for MULN is 2.46.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Is It Worth Investing in Mullen Automotive Inc. (NASDAQ: MULN) Right Now?

 Will You Miss Out On This Growth Stock Boom?